 2. Combination pliers.
 Pliers come in handy in just about every application (tightening bolts, removing screws, cutting wire).
 They are versatile and useful.
 I prefer ones with rubber on the handles.

 3. Vise grips.
-If you need something held in place while you work vise grips are the best tool.
-Just adjust the screw end and vise grips stabilize just about anything.
+If you need something held in place while you work, vise grips are the best tool.
+Just adjust the screw end, and the vise grips stabilize just about anything.

 4. Tape measure.
 An easy-lock metal tape measure will serve you well.
-Try to get one that measure at least 16-feet.
+Try to get one that measures at least 16 feet.

 6. Screwdriver set.
 The set doesn’t have to include a huge selection.
 A few different sizes of both Phillips and flathead screwdrivers will come in handy.

 7. Utility knife.
-Sharp as a razor – for all of you precision-cutting (and scoring) needs – get a utility knife.
-Always be careful.
-They’re sharp!
+Sharp as a razor – get a utility knife for all of your precision-cutting (and scoring) needs.
+Always be careful – they’re sharp!

 8. A power drill.
 Ok – it’s not so much a hand tool in the traditional sense, however, for simple around the house tasks a small battery operated drill can be very handy.
 The most common chuck size is 3/8 inch.
 The chuck is the end that holds the bit.
 A 3/8 chuck will hold drill bit shanks up to 3/8 inch thick.

 9. A level.
-From hanging pictures, to leveling your stove or installing your mailbox, a level is should be a priority for any do-it-yourselfer.
+From hanging pictures to leveling your stove or installing your mailbox, a level should be a priority for any do-it-yourselfer.
 They vary in size from 6 inches (bullet level) to up to 6 feet long.

 10. Tapes and hardware.
 Try to gather a collection of various tapes (electrical tape, plumber’s tape, duct tape), and some different hardware (multiple sizes of screws and nails) to complete your home maintenance set.